alexanderrichard/squirrel/README.md

 A more detailed documentation going beyond what is presented in the examples will be added later.

-Using this framework, the methods of the following papers can be reimplemented:
+The framework also provides an implementation of the methods from the following two papers:

     A. Richard, J. Gall:
     A BoW-equivalent Recurrent Neural Network for Action Recognition,